garyk295/madridapiclab2/index.md

 <img src="/madridapiclab2/images/arc_diag.png" width="800">

-The components we have in this lab are:
+The components in this lab are:

 - **The Payments API**:
   - The Payments API is hosted and exposed by a financial institution who wants to allow third parties to make payments on behalf of its customers.